rjfaust/DimReader/README.md

 DimReader offers 3 methods:

-    1. DimReader: The user provides a perturbation for each point and it calculates the effect of perturbingi each point in the specified way.
+    1. DimReader: The user provides a perturbation for each point and it calculates the effect of perturbing each point in the specified way.

     2. Tangent Map Recovery: The calculation of the entire tangent map for a given dataset and projection.